Anthony Harris (safety): College career

-Freshman season (2011)

-In his first season, Harris was one of 12 true freshmen to appear in games for the Cavaliers, playing in all 13 of Virginia's games.
+In his first season in 2011, Harris was one of 12 true freshmen to appear in games for the Cavaliers, playing in all 13 of Virginia's games.
 He appeared mostly on special teams and finished the season with 14 total tackles including a season-high three stops at North Carolina.

-Sophomore season (2012)

 As a sophomore in 2012, Harris helped anchor the nation's youngest starting secondary, which featured 4 sophomores and 1 freshman.
 Harris recorded 87 total tackles (48 solo and 0.5 for loss), a forced fumble, an interception and was credited with 3 passes defensed.
 He was one of 11 Cavaliers to start all 12 games.
 He made his first career interception at NC State and returned it for 37 yards.
 He registered four games with double-digit tackles, with 11 against Penn State, 12 against Louisiana Tech, 10 at Duke and had a career-high 14 tackles against North Carolina.
 Against Louisiana Tech, he helped hold one of the nation's most prolific offenses to its lowest output of total yards (385 yards) on the season and only game the Bulldogs were held under 400 yards.

-Junior season (2013)

-As a junior in 2013, Harris started 11 games for the Cavaliers, earned first-team All-ACC honors and was an All-American by Sports Illustrated after leading the nation in interceptions with eight, the most by a Cavalier since Ronde Barber led the ACC with eight in 1994.
+As a junior in 2013, Harris started 11 games for the Cavaliers, earned first-team All-Atlantic Coast Conference (ACC) honors and was an All-American by Sports Illustrated after leading the nation in interceptions with eight, the most by a Cavalier since Ronde Barber led the ACC with eight in 1994.
 Harris finished the season with 80 total tackles (42 solo and 3.5 for loss), one sack, a forced fumble, six passes defensed and eight interceptions, which placed Harris No. 2 all-time at Virginia for interceptions in a season, tied with Ronde Barber and Kevin Cook.
 He also blocked a key punt in the second half of Virginia's victory against BYU and was named the Walter Camp National Defensive Player of the Week for his efforts against the Cougars.

-Senior season (2014)

-In his final season at Virginia, Harris was named 3rd-Team All-ACC.
-Harris notched a career-high 108 tackles (No. 5 in the ACC and No. 31 in the nation) along with 2 interceptions, a sack and ten passes defensed.
+In his final season at Virginia in 2014, Harris was named 3rd-Team All-ACC.
+Harris notched a career-high 108 tackles (No. 5 in the ACC and No. 31 in the nation) along with two interceptions, a sack and ten passes defensed.
 He had eight tackles, broke up one pass and returned one interception for seven yards in Virginia's win against No. 21 Louisville to earn the first of his two ACC Defensive Back of the Week honors, with the second one coming in a win over Miami in which he recorded 10 tackles and broke up three passes.
 He had 13 tackles against Pitt, including one sack for a loss of 11 yards.
 He ended the year with seven tackles in the season finale at Virginia Tech.